Shoonsk8/Android_Xkcd_Persistance/README.md

 28. Call `execSQL` with your query.

     > execSQL will execute an SQL query like rawSQL will, but will not return a result.

+    > You can also use the delete method if so inclined.

 29. Test your methods by entering test data, reading it, updating it and then deleting it.
 There is no need to attach this to the GUI yet, just use the debugger or log for now.